talwrii/inotify_httpd/README.md

 This is achieved using  [Linux's inotify system calls](http://man7.org/linux/man-pages/man7/inotify.7.html), *JavaScript*, [WebSockets](https://www.w3.org/TR/websockets/), and an HTML [iframe](https://www.w3.org/wiki/HTML/Elements/iframe).

-This tool requires Python 3 (but this can happily coexist with Python 2).
+This tool requires Python 3 (but can happily coexist with Python 2).
 Requires Linux (or a system with `inotify` system calls).

 # Usage
 ```